Vatican launches track team of Swiss Guards, nuns

 While St. John Paul II was known for his athleticism — he was an avid skier — Pope Francis is more of a fan, a longtime supporter of his beloved San Lorezo soccer team in Argentina.

 Vatican Athletics' first official outing is the Jan.
-20 ''La Corsa di Miguel'' (Miguel's Race), a 10-kilometer race in Rome honoring Miguel Sanchez, an Argentine distance runner who was one of the thousands of young people who ''disappeared'' during the country's Dirty War.
+20 "La Corsa di Miguel" (Miguel's Race), a 10-kilometre race in Rome honouring Miguel Sanchez, an Argentine distance runner who was one of the thousands of young people who "disappeared" during the country's Dirty War.

 The choice is significant: Francis, the former Cardinal Jorge Mario Bergoglio, was a young Jesuit superior in Argentina during the military dictatorship's crackdown on alleged leftist dissidents.